Tide vs ANNA: comparing business bank accounts

 You can use both Tide and ANNA cards abroad.

-With Tide, you get free foreign transactions, and pay a simple flat fee (£1) when you use a cash machine abroad.
-Charges are processed at the Mastercard foreign exchange rate, without any additional charges applied. .
-Unlike many other digital or High Street banks, there is no charge if you withdraw over a certain limit.
-However, you will still be charged £1 to withdraw cash at an ATM (the same charge as applies in the UK).
+With Tide, you get free foreign card transactions and pay a £1 flat fee when you use an ATM abroad.
+Unlike many other digital or high street banks, there is no charge if you withdraw over a certain limit.

 |Customer service via the app||Live chat||Live chat|